 When I lived in Uganda in my mid-20s, people would reply to my emails saying, “You should write a book”.

-In my mid-30s when I was doing my PhD my supervisor would always complement my writing style (my research skills …. not so much).
+In my mid-30s when I was doing my PhD my supervisor would always complement my writing style (My research skills?
+Um …. not so much).

 When I started freelancing, I never had a vision to become a full time freelance writer.